learn-co-curriculum/react-hooks-use-effect/README.md

 ```

 Now, the side effect will only run the _first time_ our component renders!
 Keep
-this trick in mind -- we'll be using it again soon to work with fetching data.
+this trick in mind.
+We'll be using it again soon to work with fetching data.

 ## Performing Side Effects